How much is one and one?

 The question is well worth asking.
 As any pharmacist will tell you, some drugs enhance the effects of other drugs, or diminish the effects or completely negate them the way an antidote counteracts a poison.
 In thinking about the various trace chemicals around us, we wonder whether there are unforeseen consequences of exposure to these chemicals in combination—what some call "aggregate exposure."

 Pharmaceutical agents are taken in doses large enough to produce the desired effects.
 But what about trace chemicals, which enter our bodies at levels far below those that produce effects in laboratory animals?
 Do chemicals at these levels interact with each other, and if they did, what would be the consequences?
 We know that some chemicals can interact, although it appears that many may not.
-For some chemicals that can interact, they do not seem to do so in any meaningful way as long as the exposures are very low.
+For some chemicals that can interact, they do not seem to cause significant adverse effects as long as the exposures are very low.

 The evidence indicates that for the few chemicals that we know do interact, most do so by a process called "additivity," in which the effects of these chemicals are added together.
 But in order to be "additive," chemicals must produce their effects not only on the same organ systems, but in the same way.
 In a toxicologist's terms, their "mechanism of action" in the body has to be the same for the effects to be additive.
 Another important point relates to the exposure levels.
 To produce meaningful interactions, exposures must be at levels at which the respective chemicals produce effects.
 If the exposures are below a critical threshold, an "additive" effect would not generally be expected.